Who is PMAB LLC?

-Nothing good can come from contacting a collection agency like PMAB LLC.
-And making payments on the collection account will reset the clock.
+Nothing good can come from contacting a debt collector like PMAB LLC.
+And making payments on the debt will reset the clock.
 So instead of helping your credit, it could make it worse.
-Of course, there are times when it’s best to just pay the collection account, especially if it’s new and you’re sure that it’s legit.
+Of course, there are times when it’s best to just pay the collection account, especially if it’s new, and you’re certain that it’s legit.

-The best way to handle this is to work with a professional credit repair service.
-They have deleted millions of negative items from companies like PMAB LLC for millions of clients nationwide.
+The best way to handle this is to work with a credit repair professional.
+They delete millions of negative items every year from companies like PMAB LLC for millions of clients nationwide.

 Will PMAB LLC sue me or garnish my wages?